Discover the Essence: The Bamboo Path to Zen and Conscious Living!

-Bamboo is sustainable! and plays an important role in reducing wood consumption, environmental and forestry protection, poverty alleviation and sustainable development of rural economies.
-It is the fastest growing canopy for reforestation of degraded land and releases 35% more oxygen than equivalent wood supports.
+Bamboo is sustainable! and plays an important role in reducing wood consumption, environmental and forest protection, poverty alleviation and sustainable development of rural economies.
+It is the fastest growing canopy for reforesting degraded lands and releases 35% more oxygen than equivalent wooden supports.

 Bamboo is highly renewable.
 It is one of the fastest growing plants on Earth.
-Bamboo doesn't need replanting, grows without fertilizers or pesticides, and is harvested from controlled stands with an incredible three to five year growth cycle.
-Bamboo is not a wood, but a grass species.
+Bamboo does not need replanting, grows without fertilizers or pesticides and is harvested from controlled supports with an incredible three to five year growth cycle.
+Bamboo is not a wood, but a kind of grass .
 Bamboo offers economic and ecological benefits vital to the lives of millions of people around the world; providing food, fuel, housing, furniture, craft products, and soil and water conservation.

-- A viable and high-yield replacement for wood and oil based products.
+- A viable, high-yield replacement for wood and petroleum-based products.

-- Important economic and ecological benefits, including soil and water conservation, jobs, numerous product and food applications and more than 1000 documented uses.
+- Important economic and ecological benefits, including soil and water conservation, jobs, numerous product and food applications, and over 1000 documented uses.

-- A surprisingly short growth cycle, it can be harvested in 3-5 years versus 15-20, typical of many hardwoods.
+- Surprisingly short growth cycle, can be harvested in 3-5 years versus the 15-20 typical of many hardwoods.